 Every year, visitors die swimming in our rivers, falling from our waterfalls, slipping off ledges, and getting lost on our trails.
 Others require dangerous search and rescue operations.

 There are safe places for visiting hikers to hit the trails.
 But it’s crucial to research any hikes you’re considering and be realistic about your abilities before heading out.
-Stay on the trail and bring both a GPS app on your phone and a paper map and compass.
+Stay on the trail and bring both a GPS app on your phone and a paper map and compass - or consider a guided tour.
 Bring more food and water than you think you need.
 And never swim in a river above a waterfall.